🇭🇰

 Self-cater from City'super and PARKnSHOP

 City'super stocks a strong range of imported vegan products with English labelling throughout.
-PARKnSHOP and Wellcome carry own-brand plant-based ranges at everyday prices — selection varies by branch and district, so stock up in larger stores before heading to smaller local branches.
-Allergen labelling covers milk and egg on most packaged supermarket products — useful for self-catering.
-It does not solve café menus, bakery cabinets, or restaurant cooking methods.
+PARKnSHOP and Wellcome carry own-brand plant-based ranges at everyday prices.
+Selection varies by branch and district, so stock up at larger stores before heading to smaller local branches.
+Allergen labelling covers milk and egg on most packaged supermarket products but does not solve cafe menus, bakery cabinets, or restaurant cooking methods.

 02